Ethanol as raw material - Sekab

-Ethanol as a raw material
+Ethanol as raw material

 Ethanol for the environment for over 100 years

-The application areas of ethanol are many, and in principle everything that today is made from oil can instead be made from ethanol.
+Sekab refine ethanol into a range of basic chemicals and chemical products.
+The application areas of ethanol are many, and everything that today is made from oil can instead be made from ethanol.

-Forest ethanol is second-generation ethanol
+Cellulosic ethanol is second-generation ethanol

 This ethanol is classified as second-generation ethanol since the raw material used is a residual product from already existing production, in this case special cellulose for viscose.
 In everyday language it is also called forest ethanol.
 First-generation ethanol is produced from agricultural products such as sugar cane, cereal or corn.